-What is a Securities and Commodities Sales Agent?
+What Does it Take to Be a Securities and Commodities Sales Agent?

-Life As a Securities & Commodities Sales Agent
+List of Securities & Commodities Sales Agent Job Duties

 - Review financial periodicals, stock and bond reports, business publications, or other material to identify potential investments for clients or to keep abreast of trends affecting market conditions.